Please put names of additional adults who will be living with this puppy if not on above line and their relationship to you

 About how many hours will the puppy/dog be without people each day?
 Please answer this question with an approximate average number of hours instead of a vague answer such as "not many".

 If you currently have a dog, what do you feed?

-If you got a puppy from us, are you willing to feed this puppy either a food that is listed on our preferred dog food page on our website or a food that is rated at 4 or 5 stars on the website www.dogfoodadvisor.com or an approved raw diet?
+If you got a puppy from us, are you willing to feed this puppy either a food that is listed on our our website or a food that is rated at 4 or 5 stars on the website www.dogfoodadvisor.com that does not contain pea protein or an approved raw diet?
+See our contract for full details.
 Are you willing to change your current food if necessary to comply with our contract?

 Do you own or rent your home?
 If you rent, does your landlord agree to your having a dog?